javascript-tutorial/en.javascript.info/1-js/2-first-steps/3-structure/article.md

 In this case JavaScript interprets the line break as a splitter and automatically assumes a "virtual" semicolon between them.

-**But it's important that "in most cases" does not mean "always"!**
+**But it's important that "in most cases" does not mean "always" here!**

 Consider this code as an example: